pyth-network/pyth-client/doc/getting_started.md

 pyth_tx runs as a separate server rather than being integrated directly into the client library to avoid a publisher from having to submit UDP datagrams to hundreds of different IP address from within an organization's firewall.
 Instead, a pyth_tx server can be deployed outside the firewall and a publisher clienti, running inside the firewall, can make a single TCP connection to it on a dedicated port.

-You can run your own pyth_tx instance (recommended) or connect to provided server instances running against pythnet and mainnet-beta environments.
+You can run your own pyth_tx instance (recommended) or connect to provided server instances running against mainnet-beta.

 Start up the pyth_tx server as follows: